 The empirical sensitivity and specificity of a test was computed as follows.
-The estimate $\boldsymbol{\hat{\delta}_W}$ was binarized to create a vector $\boldsymbol{\hat{b}_{W,\delta}}$ such that for all $i \in [n]$, the value of $\hat{b}_{W,\delta}(i)$ was set to 1 if \textsc{Drlt} or \textsc{Odrlt} rejected the hypothesis $\mathsf{H_{0,i}}$, and $\hat{b}_{W,\delta}(i)$ was set to 0 otherwise.
+The estimate $\boldsymbol{\hat{\delta}_W}$ was binarized to create a vector $\boldsymbol{\hat{b}_{W,\delta}}$ such that for all $i \in [n]$, the value of $\hat{b}_{W,\delta}(i)$ was set to 1 if \textsc{Drlt} or \textsc{ODrlt} rejected the hypothesis $\mathsf{H_{0,i}}$, and $\hat{b}_{W,\delta}(i)$ was set to 0 otherwise.
 Likewise, a ground truth binary vector $\boldsymbol{b_{\delta}^*}$ was created which satisfied $b^*_{\delta}(i) = 1$ at all locations $i$ where $\delta^*_i \ne 0$ and $b^*_{\delta}(i) = 0$ otherwise.
 Sensitivity and specificity values were computed by comparing corresponding entries of $\boldsymbol{b^*_{\delta}}$ and $\boldsymbol{\hat{b}_{W,\delta}}$.
-The sensitivity of \textsc{Drlt} and \textsc{Odrlt} test for $\boldsymbol{\delta^*}$ averaged over 100 runs of different $\boldsymbol{\eta}$ instances is reported in Fig.~\ref{fig:sens_spec_E1234} for the different experimental settings E1, E2, E3, E4.
-Under setup E2, the sensitivity plot indicates that the sensitivity of \textsc{Drlt} and \textsc{Odrlt} increases as $n$ increases.
-Under setups E1, E3, and E4, the sensitivity of both \textsc{Drlt} and \textsc{Odrlt} is reasonable even with larger values of $f_{adv}$, $f_\sigma$, and $f_{sp}$ (which are difficult regimes).
-In Fig.~\ref{fig:sens_spec_E1234}, we compare the sensitivity of \textsc{Drlt} and \textsc{Odrlt} to that of Robust \textsc{Lasso} from \eqref{eq:lasso_delta} without any debiasing step, which is abbreviated as \textsc{Rl}.
+The sensitivity of \textsc{Drlt} and \textsc{ODrlt} test for $\boldsymbol{\delta^*}$ averaged over 100 runs of different $\boldsymbol{\eta}$ instances is reported in Fig.~\ref{fig:sens_spec_E1234} for the different experimental settings \textsf{EA}, \textsf{EB}, \textsf{EC}, \textsf{ED}.
+Under setup \textsf{EB}, the sensitivity plot indicates that the sensitivity of \textsc{Drlt} and \textsc{ODrlt} increases as $n$ increases.
+Under setups \textsf{EA}, \textsf{EC}, and \textsf{ED}, the sensitivity of both \textsc{Drlt} and \textsc{ODrlt} is reasonable even with larger values of $f_{adv}$, $f_\sigma$, and $f_{sp}$ (which are difficult regimes).
+In Fig.~\ref{fig:sens_spec_E1234}, we compare the sensitivity of \textsc{Drlt} and \textsc{ODrlt} to that of Robust \textsc{Lasso} from \eqref{eq:lasso_delta} without any debiasing step, which is abbreviated as \textsc{Rl}.
 To determine defectives and non-defectives for the \textsc{Rl} method, we adopted a thresholding strategy where an estimated element was considered defective (resp. non-defective) if its value was greater than or equal to (resp. less than) a threshold $\tau_{ss}$.
-The optimal value of $\tau_{ss}$ was chosen clairvoyantly (i.e., assuming knowledge of the ground truth signal vector $\boldsymbol{\beta^*}$) using Youden's index which is the value that maximises $\text{Sensitivity} + \text{Specificity} - 1$.
-Furthermore, Fig.~\ref{fig:sens_spec_E1234} indicates that the sensitivity of \textsc{Odrlt} is superior to that of \textsc{Rl} and \textsc{Drlt} with \textsc{Drlt} also slightly better than \textsc{Rl}.
-Note that, in practice, a choice of the threshold $\tau_{ss}$ for \textsc{Rl} would be challenging and require a representative training set, whereas \textsc{Drlt} and \textsc{Odrlt} do not require any training set for the choice of such a threshold.
+The optimal value of $\tau_{ss}$ was chosen clairvoyantly (i.e., assuming knowledge of the ground truth signal vector $\boldsymbol{\beta^*}$) on a training set so as to maximize Youden's index defined as $\text{Sensitivity} + \text{Specificity} - 1$.
+Furthermore, Fig.~\ref{fig:sens_spec_E1234} indicates that the sensitivity of \textsc{ODrlt} is superior to that of \textsc{Rl} and \textsc{Drlt} with \textsc{Drlt} also slightly better than \textsc{Rl}.
+Note that, in practice, a choice of the threshold $\tau_{ss}$ for \textsc{Rl} would be challenging and require a \emph{representative} training set, whereas \textsc{Drlt} and \textsc{ODrlt} do not require any training set for the choice of such a threshold.